 Using the same brush add a small amount of white to the tip and brush on light strokes of “snowy wind” across the grey canvas.
 While the white is still wet dip the same brush into the grey and blend the white a little bit.
 Work in small sections, from top to bottom until you’ve covered the canvas.

 Print the free printable bird template.
 Then cut out the bird and trace it onto the canvas where you want it to “sit” with a pencil.
 You can click the image below and select print to print your free bird template or drag it to your desktop and then use file to select print.

-For the first step in how to paint a cardinal, use a medium size brush, approximately 3/8″ brush, with red paint to outline the cardinal you traced.
+For the first step in how to paint a cardinal, use a medium size brush, approximately 3/8″ brush, with red paint to outline the cardinal you traced in thin line.

 Using the same brush fill in the bird.
 Cardinals are beautiful birds with color variations but dark reds are the best place to start.